Used furniture must pass safety tests regarding flammability

 Whilst the law does not specifically state that this permanent label needs to be stitched in, this is the best way in which to ensure that it is the original label that was supplied when the furniture was manufactured.

-It is best practice to carry out further checks on permanent labels that have been stapled on to the furniture to ensure that the information is correct, as these labels may have been added at any time.
+It is best practice to carry out further checks on permanent labels that have been stapled on to the furniture in order to ensure that the information is correct, as these labels may have been added at any time.
 In the case of mattresses, look for a label stating compliance with the Standard BS 7177: Specification for resistance to ignition of mattresses, mattress pads, divans and bed bases.

-Any items not bearing this labelling may not comply and you are advised not to sell them until you have obtained expert advice - from the original manufacturer, for example.
+Any items not bearing this labelling may not comply, and you are advised not to sell them until you have obtained expert advice (from the original manufacturer, for example).
 Any furniture that cannot be verified as 'safe' via the details on the permanent label needs to be disposed of at a waste recycling centre.

 OTHER SAFETY REQUIREMENTS